SkywalkerLuke/TransHLA/README.md

 ```
 pip install -r  requirements.txt
 ```
+If you want to use the model in an isolated environment, we also provide the `Dockerfile`, `TransHLA.def`, `transhla_env.yaml`

 We provide the `TransHLA_I.py` and 'TransHLA_II.py' for user to use our model.
 TransHLA_I.py is used for predicting HLA Class I epitopes.
 TransHLA_II.py is used for predicting Class II epitopes.
 Here is how to use these files to predict whether a peptide is an epitope.